trantorLiu/suggestgrid-ruby/API.md

 ### Delete All Users
 > `delete_all_users`

-Deletes all user metadata from SuggestGrid.
+Warning: Deletes all user metadata from SuggestGrid.

 ```ruby
 SuggestGridClient.metadata.delete_all_users